sabeydeedaya/docs/src/pages/deep-linked-ads/google-ads-overview.md

 ### Adwords Campaign Limitations

 #### Product Listing Ads (PLA) - Attribution
-- Google's API currently does not support sending attribution data from a PLA
+- Branch's dashboard will attribute events as expected, but Google's API currently does not support sending attribution data from a PLA, so the data on their dashboard will be inconsistent.
 - Deep linking is supported

 #### App Extensions - Deep Linking through Install